FeatureBaseDB/www/content/blog/apophenia.md

 Enter the realization that AES-128 is very similar to a PRNG.
 If you initialize an AES block cipher with a given key (think of that as a seed), and then treat its 128-bit inputs as a 128-bit integers, start at 0, and count up, you get a series of 128-bit values.
-But you can seek around in this sequence -- you will always get the same value from any given combination of key and input value.

-That's simple enough, and you can build other things that consume random values on top of it.
-However, there's a lot of similar functionality between these things, and there's a lot of bookkeeping to it, so we went a bit further.
+This isn't a novel idea; there's a lot of existing implementations out there that do things basically like it, but the ones I've found typically use the counter (CTR) mode, or one of the chained modes.
+Apophenia runs in the default block cipher mode, maintaining an offset/counter internally, so we can jump to specific locations in the stream.

+And I could have stopped there, and just built anything else that wanted random values of more specific types in terms of it in our other code, but there's some conceptual overlap, so I built some of that additional functionality into the same package, to make the implementation more consistent.

 As a side note: Throughout, I'm referring to powers of two as `1<<N` rather than `2^N`.
 This is because we're writing in Go, and in Go, `2^16` is just a fancy way of spelling `18`, and I am trying to get out of that habit before it bites me.

-## That sure is a lot of bits
+#### That sure is a lot of bits

 First off, while AES-128 is usually conceived of as 16 byte inputs and outputs, for our purposes, I wanted to treat it as a single `uint128`, only that's not a type in Go.
 Enter `apophenia.Uint128`, a structure that holds a pair of `uint64` values named `Hi` and `Lo`.
 (I am not the most creative person when it comes to naming things.)
 So we're looking at AES-128, not so much as a sequence of `1<<135` bits, as a sequence of `1<<128` 128-bit values.
+You might wonder why it's a structure, and not `[2]uint64`; the answer is the compiler appears to be slightly smarter about the structure, and it's a bit less ambiguous.
+(Should `u[0]` be the high-order-bits?
+Always, or just on big-endian hardware?
+Let's just call them Hi and Lo and be done.)

-I was raised by mathematicians and still think it's weird when people call a number large even though it's obviously finite, but I will grant, there's a fair amount of space in a 128-bit input.
-What we want to do is ensure that if you're grabbing sequences of values from the 128-bit space, you don't get the same sequence for two different things.
+I was raised by mathematicians and still think it's weird when people call a number large even though it's obviously finite, but I will admit, there's a fair amount of space in a 128-bit input.
+We take advantage of this to ensure that if you're grabbing sequences of values from the 128-bit space, you don't get the same sequence for two different things.

 For our purposes, we're mostly concerned with things where we might be iterating over a 64-bit range of "columns", so let's use the column values as the low